 Masaaki, B1-17, South Beach, 26 Beach Road, Singapore 189768

 Les Amis Group has brought all its stellar dining concepts under one roof at the new multi-concept restaurant, Socieaty.
 Trust us when we say you will be spoilt for choice.
 The combined menu features over 100 dishes like pizza, pho and Japanese fare from names like Peperoni Pizzeria, NamNam, Tenjin and Sushi Jin.
 For local favourites, there are comforting bowls of porridge from Mui Kee Congee, and Lemak Boys will satisfy you with nasi lemak and laksa.
-Desserts are sorted out by Tarte by Cheryl Koh with tarts in seasonal flavours.
+For desserts, tuck into Tarte by Cheryl Koh’s tarts in seasonal flavours.

 Socieaty, #01-01A, One Farrer Hotel, 1 Farrer Park Station Road, Singapore 217562

 Chef Rishi Naleendra adds a third restaurant under his belt (the other two being Cloudstreet and Cheek Bistro) with the opening of Kotuwa.
-Named after the Sri Lankan capital’s central business, this kitchen’s modus operandi is pretty clear.
+Kotuwa is named after the Sri Lankan capital’s central business, hence this kitchen’s modus operandi is pretty clear.

 Championing Sri Lankan cuisine, the menu is embellished with bold flavours.
 Isso Devil ($34) offers stir-fried prawns with ginger, green chilli and tomatoes.
 Meanwhile, hoppers ($4) is a rice and coconut pancake, and kottu roti (from $18), comprises chopped-up godhamba roti with a choice of chicken or jackfruit.
 Another highlight has to be the Sri Lankan crab curry, which follows the secret recipe passed down from chef Rishi’s mother.
 All we know is that the crab is cooked in a medley of spices and the dish is served with crab crackers and custom-made bibs.
 But we ain’t complaining!
 Vegetarians can tuck into a selection of plant-based eats like stir-fry beetroot ($16) and butternut squash cooked in coconut gravy ($16).

-The cocktail programme also follows suit with the Sri Lankan theme.
-We’re talking about innovative concoctions fit for royalty like Queen of Jaffana ($20), a mix of tequila, green chilli, tamarind, Cointreau and citrus.
+Undoubtedly, the cocktail programme also follows suit with the Sri Lankan theme.
+We’re talking about innovative concoctions fit for royalty.
+Sip on Queen of Jaffana ($20), a mix of tequila, green chilli, tamarind, Cointreau and citrus.
 Or try Queen of the Rise-East, made with coconut washed gin, vermouth and Campari.
 There’s also Princess of Galle, an interesting blend of vodka, lemongrass, curry leaves, ginger beer, black pepper and turmeric.

 Kotuwa, Wanderlust Hotel, 2 Dickson Road, Singapore 209494